 July was a really interesting month in regards to spending.
 I spent a lot of time thinking about my business.
 I reviewed a lot of the systems I had set up in place, outsourced some work for some one-off projects and made a few big purchases for my blog and business.

 $1,965 New Apple computer.
 I’m not sure how I’ve made it this long on my laptop, but my desktop is now my new favorite thing.
 It’s so big.
 It’s amazing how well I can see too, ha!

 $12.95 Canva for Work

 $11 Post Planner This is my new favorite way to schedule my Facebook posts.
-I prefer it over scheduling in Facebook because I can recycle previously published content, which saves me a ton of time.
-I can literally publish a month's worth on content in under 30 minutes 🙂
+I prefer it over scheduling on Facebook because I can recycle previously published content, which saves me a ton of time.
+I can literally publish a month’s worth of content in under 30 minutes 🙂

 $0 Quickbooks Self Employed I track all my biz expenses and my accountant has access to the software as well.

 $0 Tailwind I pay for this annually.
 Tailwind is the scheduler I use when I do all my pinning on Pinterest.
 It’s my favorite scheduler I use for myself, recommend to clients and for my students.

 $0 Bluehost.
 I pay for my hosting annually.
 This is the company I used when I first started my blog and still use today!
 Here’s some ideas on what you can blog about and a tutorial on how to start your dream blog.

 I still have to deduct around 30% of my income for taxes as well.
 This also doesn’t include about 3-5% in fees I pay using Stripe and PayPal.

 While I answer a lot of emails from readers and fellow bloggers, one common question that I get is how I got started.